Essential freight transport exemption

 How to apply online

-Safety permit applications are available online 24 hours a day, 7 days a week through Alberta Transportation Online Services.
+Safety permit applications are available online 24 hours a day, 7 days a week through Transportation Online Services.

 The following documents can help with your online application: